genesis-community/bosh-genesis-kit/MANUAL.md

 ### Cloud Infrastructure Features

 Each environment must specify at least one feature, which is which Infrastructure will be deployed by the BOSH director.
-This determines which CPI will be selected, as well as the required parameters needed to function.
-The choices are:
+This determines which Cloud Provider Interface (CPI) will be selected, as well as the required parameters needed to function.

+#### Supported Infrastructure Providers

 * `vsphere` - for deploying to VMWare vSphere
 * `aws` - for deploying to Amazon Web Services
 * `azure` - for deploying to Microsoft Azure
 * `google` - for deploying to Google Cloud Platform
 * `openstack` - for deploying to OpenStack
+* `stackit` - for deploying to STACKIT (Open Telekom Cloud)
-* `warden` - for deploying to BOSH Warden containers
+* `warden` - for deploying to BOSH Warden containers (typically for development environments)

 #### Deploying to Amazon Web Services: `aws`